Fixing the assets table

 If you have a category with a level of less than 2 (0,1) then you have a broken assets table.

 Articles should have a level of no less than 3 but really they should be one greater than the category they are in.
 If you have an article with a level of less than 3 (0, 1, 2), you have a broken assets table.

 If you have any articles or categories not in the assets table then you have a broken assets table.

 Fixing the Assets

-If you have determined that your assets table is not correct, you can take the following steps to repair.
+If you have determined that your assets table is not correct, you can take the following steps to repair it.

-To follow this procedure you will want to use the bulk processing widget at the bottom of the article manager page.
+To follow this procedure, use the bulk processing widget at the bottom of the article manager page.